szczyglis-dev/py-gpt/README.md

 **PyGPT** is an open-source desktop AI assistant for `Linux`, `Windows` and `macOS`.
 It supports models from `OpenAI` (`GPT-6 Astra`, `GPT-5.6`, `GPT-4`, etc.), `Google Gemini`, `Anthropic Claude`, `xAI Grok`, `Perplexity / Sonar`, `DeepSeek`, plus models available through `HuggingFace`, `LlamaIndex`, OpenAI-compatible APIs, and local `Ollama` installations such as `DeepSeek`, `Qwen`, `gpt-oss`, `Gemma`, `Mistral`, `Llama`, and others.

-Beyond chat, PyGPT includes **Chat with Agents** with Chat, Orchestrator and Swarm workflows, Agent Skills, plugins and MCP connectors, RAG, files and attachments, Python/IPython and system tools, web search, vision and camera input, image and video generation, Computer use, realtime voice, speech input/output, memory, automation, and external integrations.
+Beyond chat, PyGPT includes **Agents** with Chat, Orchestrator and Swarm workflows, Agent Skills, plugins and MCP connectors, RAG, files and attachments, Python/IPython and system tools, web search, vision and camera input, image and video generation, Computer use, realtime voice, speech input/output, memory, automation, and external integrations.
 Models can use local and remote tools, work with files, call APIs, and control the desktop or browser when enabled.

 **Screenshots** (version `2.8.23`, build `2026-09-17`):